husonlab/splitstree6/doc/user-manual.md

 are specified in the input taxa block.
 In addition to these labels, the taxon block may also contain a set of "display labels", one for each taxon.
 If provided, the display labels are used in drawings of trees and networks.
-Display labels can by styled using a set HTML tags.
+Display labels can be styled using a set HTML tags.
 There are several ways to do this:

 - Use the side panel (on the right) to choose a font, font size, text